shehanreshin/DigiForLooker---5.0/README.md

 ```

 If all 3 of your containers are running, you are good to go.
 If not, you might need to delete the
 containers and retry the installation process.
-Now you can enter the command
+Now, go to app/views.py and paste the OpenAI API key.
+You can generate this from https://platform.openai.com/account/api-keys.
+Save it and then you can enter the command

 ```
 python3 run.py